NoCode-NoLife/Melia/CONTRIBUTING.md

   They should not run complicated calculations or send packets.
 * Pure getter methods should be avoided in favor of properties, unless they do more than just returning a value.
+* Variable types should be ommited wherever appropriate, in favor of `var`.
 * Unless the full name of a class is necessary to clarify to the compiler which class is to be used, the `using` directive should always be used, so the full name isn't necessary in the actual code.
-For example, use `Console.WriteLine(...)` instead of `System.Console.WriteLine(...)`.
+For example, use `Console.WriteLine(...)` over `System.Console.WriteLine(...)`.
 * File names should generally not have prefixes, like for example "I" for a file containing an interface.

-EditorConfig compatible IDEs like VS2017 will automatically switch to formatting settings that match the coding conventions as much as possible.
+EditorConfig compatible IDEs like VS2017+ will automatically switch to formatting settings that match the coding conventions as much as possible.

 ## JSON